hashicorp/terraform/website/docs/configuration/resources.html.md

   any difference in the current settings of a real infrastructure object and plans to update the remote object to match configuration.

-    The `ignore_chages` feature is intended to be used when a resource is created with references to data that may change in the future, but should not effect said resource after its creation.
+    The `ignore_changes` feature is intended to be used when a resource is created with references to data that may change in the future, but should not effect said resource after its creation.
 In some rare cases, settings of a remote object are modified by processes outside of Terraform, which